Aryan-Jain-1710/Pizza-Retail-Management-System/README.md

 ## Introduction

-This is a pizza retail system which is retail-based and allows a company to place orders, modify menu and keep a tab on their inventory.
+This is a pizza retail system that is terminal-based and allows a company to place orders, modify menu and keep a tab on their inventory.
-This project was built in collboartion with Siddhartha Jaiswal and Manav Jain.
+This project was built in collaboration with Siddhartha Jaiswal and Manav Jain.

 ## Repository Information